Category Archives: BITTITAN

 Dominic Pouzin – CTO

-“Geoffrey is a very talented senior UX designer and would be a huge asset to any company, especially those with a focus on enterprise products.
+Quote: “Geoffrey is a very talented senior UX designer and would be a huge asset to any company, especially those with a focus on enterprise products.
 At BitTitan, Geoffrey helped our product UI evolve from “amateurish” to professional / on-par with top SaaS solutions.
 Geoffrey’s key strength is creation of new UX concepts and high-level look-and-feel experience for enterprise products.

 Beta Launch: 10/2016